bladedancer/envoyxds/docs/walkthrough.md

 The [Authz Service](../pkg/authz/authz.go) is responsible for providing an external authentication point for an envoy proxy.
-When specfifed within the configuration an envoy proxy will send an gRpc request to Authz to check if the request is authorized.
+When specfifed within the configuration an envoy proxy will send an gRPC request to Authz to check if the request is authorized.
 For the POC, the Authz implementation is limited to "key", but this can easily be extended to support Basic, JWT, OAuth, or even OPA.